CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

 ## Lab objectives:

-In this lab you will perform:
+In this lab, you will perform:

-+   Task 01: Migrate the created database to azure MySQL database
++   Task 01: Migrate the created database to Azure MySQL database
 +   Task 02: Review the migrated database

 ## Estimated Timing: 30 minutes

-### Task 01: Migrate the created database to azure MySQL database
+### Task 01: Migrate the created database to Azure MySQL database

 1. In MYSQL workbench On Tool bar select **Database(1)**.
 In the drop-down select **Migration wizard(2)**